PierreGode/MMM-ZAPTEC/README.md

   header: "Zaptec Laddare",
   config: {
     username: "YOUR_USERNAME",
     password: "YOUR_PASSWORD",
-    updateInterval: 60000,
+    updateInterval: 60000, // update every minute
-    lang: "eng",
-    Charger: "all"
-  }
+    lang: "eng", // set language to eng for English and swe for Swedish
+    Charger: "all", // Shows what charger to show on mirror.
+Options: all, none, 1,2,3,4,5,6,7,8,9 }
 },